 - Including varicose veins

 Venous ulcers can be painful (particularly worse at the end of the day) and are often found in the gaiter region of the legs (Fig. 1).
-Associated symptoms of chronic venous disease, such as aching, itching, eczema, or lipodermatosclerosis, will be present often before venous leg ulcers appear.
+Associated symptoms of chronic venous disease, such as aching, itching, or a bursting sensation, will be present often before venous leg ulcers appear.

-On examination, there may be varicose veins with ankle or leg oedema, as well as features associated with venous insufficiency, including oedema, varicose eczema or thrombophlebitis, haemosiderin skin staining, lipodermatosclerosis, or atrophie blanche.
+On examination, there may be varicose veins with ankle or leg oedema, as well as features associated with venous insufficiency, including varicose eczema or thrombophlebitis, haemosiderin skin staining, lipodermatosclerosis, or atrophie blanche.